fazle-rabbi-dev/React-App-Template/README.md

-# React-App-Template
+# ⚛️ React-App-Template

 My custom React app template created to simplify the process of getting started to create a new React app.
-This template contains all the required boilrrplate code that needs in every react application that need authentication.
+This template contains all the required boilerplate code that needs in every react application that need authentication.

-### Usage
+### 🌟 Usage
 - Clone the repo
 - Run: `$ npm run install`